How to Fix Poor Azure Latency

 The problem is that many cloud setups rely too heavily on a host for administration.
 But with Accelerated Networking, traffic flows directly from the virtual machine’s (VM’s) network interface, no longer passing through the host and the virtual switch.
 The result is reduced latency, jitter, and CPU utilization for the most demanding workloads.

-Accelerated Networking matters because it eliminates unnecessary network complexity (which we’ve taken the guess work out of in our blog before ).
+Accelerated Networking matters because it eliminates unnecessary network complexity.
 Without accelerated networking, traffic moving in and out of the VM must pass through the host and the virtual switch.
 Accelerated Networking reduces the number of jumps for traffic to reach its destination.

 Done right, the virtual switch provides all policy enforcement which was previously provided by the host, such as access control and network security.